milesChild/image-processing/ImageProcessing/README.md

 `save ImageProcessing/HenockBright.ppm henock-bright`

-*The above code will load the processableImageImpl Henock.ppm from the ImageProcessing project folder, brighten it by 10, and save it in the ImageProcessing project folder under the name HenockBright.ppm*
+*The above code will load the Image Henock.ppm from the ImageProcessing project folder, brighten it by 10, and save it in the ImageProcessing project folder under the name HenockBright.ppm*

 ***

 **Contact:**
 - Miles: child.m@northeastern.edu
 - Aashir: khan.aas@northeastern.edu

-Note: The processableImageImpl provided in the code for grading purposes is our own processableImageImpl.
-We give ourselves permission to use our own processableImageImpl.